SheltonTolbert/squirrel-news-firebase/README.md

 ### Runtime Environment for Functions

-To access firestore in the function environemnt, we configured
+To access firestore in the function environemnt, we need to configure

 	"service_acc": {
 	  "clientemail" :string